gmu-swe/crochet/README.md

 Building
 -------
 CROCHET is a maven project.
 Build and install it with `mvn install`.
 This script will also run built-in integration tests, and create a CROCHET-instrumented JVM.

-It is recommended to set the following variables before proceeding with the build process:
- * `JAVA_HOME`: pointing to the JVM you intent to adopt

-Also, in case of errors, it may result convenient to split the build process in the following steps:
- * `mvn clean install -DskipTests=true -Dmaven.javadoc.skip=true -B -V`
- * `mvn -X verify`
+If you have multiple JVMs available, note that (as with other Java projects), the JVM located at `JAVA_HOME` will be the one used.

 Running
 --------